Dubrovnik Republic (1991–1992)

+The Dubrovnik Republic (Dubrovačka Republika; Дубровачка република) was a quasi-state that existed for a short time during the Siege of Dubrovnik in the Croatian War of Independence.

+History

-The Dubrovnik Republic (Dubrovačka Republika; Дубровачка република) was an unrecognized geopolitical entity and a self-proclaimed Serb quasi-state that existed during the Siege of Dubrovnik in the Croatian War of Independence, self-proclaimed by the Yugoslav People's Army on 15 October 1991 in occupied areas of Croatia, after being captured by members of 2nd Corps of the JNA.
+The entity was proclaimed by the Serbian-led Yugoslav People's Army on 15 October 1991 in occupied areas of Croatia, after being captured by members of 2nd Corps of the JNA.
 Its provisional president was Aleksandar Aco Apolonio.

-The proclaimed territory did not correspond to the pre-1808 Republic of Ragusa borders, stretching from Neum to Prevlaka, and only existed in the occupied villages Cavtat and Konavle.
+The proclaimed state used effectively the same Serbo-Croatian name as used by the Republic of Ragusa, but its territory did not correspond to the latter's pre-1808 borders from Neum to Prevlaka, including the city of Dubrovnik, rather it only existed in the occupied villages of Cavtat and Konavle.

 The International Criminal Tribunal for the former Yugoslavia (ICTY) during the trial of Serbian President Slobodan Milošević, identified the Dubrovnik Republic as being part of several regions in Croatia that Milošević sought to be incorporated into a "Serb-dominated state".
 The ICTY stated that the JNA's campaign in the Dubrovnik region was aimed at securing territory for this political entity.

-History

 In January 1992, Serbian nationalist leader Vojislav Šešelj declared his endorsement of a state that included Serbia, Montenegro, Macedonia, Bosnia and Herzegovina, the Republic of Serbian Krajina, and the Dubrovnik Republic within its borders. Šešelj and his far-right political party Serbian Radical Party endorsed the establishment of the Dubrovnik Republic.

 JNA rockets in a position directly across from Dubrovnik in December 1991.

-While it was established with JNA assistance, the Serb government did not issue any statements of support of this government and did not include the republic in their policy discussions.
+While it was established with JNA assistance, the Serbian government did not issue any statements of support of this government and did not include the republic in their policy discussions.
 However, the Serbian leadership did desire the incorporation of Dubrovnik into a pan-Serb state, as demonstrated in the diary of Borisav Jović and intercepted communications within Serbian President Slobodan Milošević's inner circle, with the Adriatic border of the pan-Serb state with Croatia being set at the port of Ploče.